SpikySpace: A Spiking State Space Model for Energy-Efficient Time Series Forecasting: Abstract

 \section{Abstract}

-Time-series forecasting often operates under tight power and latency budgets in fields like traffic management, industrial condition monitoring, and on-device sensing.
-These applications frequently require near real-time responses and low energy consumption on edge devices.
-Spiking neural networks (SNNs) offer event-driven computation and ultra-low power by exploiting temporal sparsity and multiplication-free computation.
-Yet existing SNN-based time-series forecasters often inherit complex transformer blocks, thereby losing much of the efficiency benefit.
-To solve the problem, we propose SpikySpace, a spiking state-space model (SSM) that reduces the quadratic cost in the attention block to linear time via selective scanning.
-Further, we replace dense SSM updates with sparse spike trains and execute selective scans only on spike events, thereby avoiding dense multiplications while preserving the SSM’s structured memory.
-Because complex operations such as exponentials and divisions are costly on neuromorphic chips, we introduce simplified approximations of SiLU and Softplus to enable a neuromorphic-friendly model architecture.
-In matched settings, SpikeSpace reduces estimated energy consumption by 98.73\% and 96.24\% compared to two state-of-the-art transformer based approaches, namely iTransformer and iSpikformer, respecitvely.
-In standard time series forecasting datasets, SpikeSpace delivers competitive accuracy while substantially reducing energy cost and memory traffic.
-As the first full spiking state-space model, SpikySpace bridges neuromorphic efficiency with modern sequence modeling, marking a practical and scalable path toward efficient time series forecasting systems.
+Time-series forecasting in domains like traffic management and industrial monitoring often requires real-time, energy-efficient processing on edge devices with limited resources.
+Spiking neural networks (SNNs) offer event-driven computation and ultra-low power and have been proposed for use in this space.
+Unfortunately, existing SNN-based time-series forecasters often use complex transformer blocks.
+To address this issue, we propose SpikySpace, a spiking state-space model (SSM) that reduces the quadratic cost in the attention block to linear time via spiking selective scanning.
+Further, we introduce PTsoftplus and PTSiLU, two efficient approximations of SiLU and Softplus that replace costly exponential and division operations with simple bit-shifts.
+Evaluated on four multivariate time-series benchmarks, SpikySpace outperforms the leading SNN in terms of accuracy by up to 3.0\% while reducing energy consumption by over 96.1\%.
+As the first fully spiking state-space model, SpikySpace bridges neuromorphic efficiency with modern sequence modeling, opening a practical path toward efficient time series forecasting systems.
+Our code is available at \href{https://anonymous.4open.science/r/SpikySpace}{https://anonymous.4open.science/r/SpikySpace}